 Deployments and deployment numbers

-- In our ‘Detailed dataset’ worksheet, we have numbered the deployments from 1 to 748 to make this distinction between deployments and deployed components clearer.
+- In the Tracker Excel spreadsheet, we show both the deployments and all of the components involved, including information on the vendor and vendor solutions where known.
+In the ‘Detailed dataset’ worksheet, each deployment is given a unique number that applies to each of the components involved, to make this distinction between deployments and deployed components clearer.
 The numbering is determined by alphabetical order of region where the operator is based, and then by operator names and chronological order of deployments.

-- The names of operators – shown in the dashboards and column C of the ‘Detailed dataset’ worksheet – are those of the operator group parent company, where applicable.
-If the local operating subsidiary carrying out the deployment has a different name from the parent company, this is shown in column H in the worksheet.
+- The names of operators – shown in column C of the ‘Detailed dataset’ worksheet – are those of the operator group parent company, where applicable.
+If the local operating subsidiary carrying out the deployment has a different name from the parent company, this is shown in column H.

 Country where operator based vs country where deployment is carried out